Our Board of Directors

 Adam Steinback

-Adam Steinback is the Senior Vice President of Commercial Services at Albank in Chicago where he manages business, community, and corporate development.
-He has served on Albank’s Board of Directors since 2005.
+Adam Steinback is is President at Albank in Chicago He has served on Albank’s Board of Directors since 2005 and previously was senior vice president where he managed business, community, and corporate development.
 Previous experience has been in commercial real estate, as well as managing business development at Schneider Electric (SU.PA) and at two technology companies.
 He has a B.A. from The American University in Washington, DC, in Economics & Communications.

 Joanne Steinback